clockworklabs/spacetime-docs/docs/index.md

     </figcaption>
 </figure>

-(This is similar to ["smart contracts"](https://en.wikipedia.org/wiki/Smart_contract), except that SpacetimeDB is a **database** and has nothing to do with blockchain.
+This is similar to ["smart contracts"](https://en.wikipedia.org/wiki/Smart_contract), except that SpacetimeDB is a **database** and has nothing to do with blockchain.
 Because it isn't a blockchain, it can be dramatically faster than many "smart contract" systems.

 In fact, it's so fast that we've been able to write the entire backend of our MMORPG [BitCraft Online](https://bitcraftonline.com) as a Spacetime module.
 Everything in the game -- chat messages, items, resources, terrain, and player locations -- is stored and processed by the database.
-SpacetimeDB [automatically mirrors](#state-mirroring) relevant state to connected players in real-time.)
+SpacetimeDB [automatically mirrors](#state-mirroring) relevant state to connected players in real-time.

 SpacetimeDB is optimized for maximum speed and minimum latency, rather than batch processing or analytical workloads.
 It is designed for real-time applications like games, chat, and collaboration tools.

-Speed and latency is achieved by holding all of your application state in memory, while persisting data to a [commit log](https://en.wikipedia.org/wiki/Write-ahead_logging) which is used to recover data after restarts and system crashes.
+Speed and latency is achieved by holding all of your application state in memory, while persisting data to a commit log which is used to recover data after restarts and system crashes.

 ## State Mirroring

 SpacetimeDB can generate client code in a [variety of languages](#client-side-sdks).
 This creates a client library custom-designed to talk to your module.
-It provides easy-to-use interfaces for logging in and submitting requests.
+It provides easy-to-use interfaces for connecting to a module and submitting requests.
 It can also **automatically mirror state** from your module's database.

 You write SQL queries specifying what information a client is interested in -- for instance, the terrain and items near a player's avatar.
-SpacetimeDB's built-in ORM will generate types in your client language for the relevant tables, and feed your client live updates whenever the database state changes.
-Don't worry about security, this is a **read-only** mirror -- the only way to change the database is to submit requests, which are validated on the server.
+SpacetimeDB will generate types in your client language for the relevant tables, and feed your client live updates whenever the database state changes.
+Note that this is a **read-only** mirror -- the only way to change the database is to submit requests, which are validated on the server.

 ## Language Support

-### Server-side Libraries
+### Module Libraries

-Currently, Rust is the best-supported language for writing SpacetimeDB modules.
-C# is also well-supported.
+SpacetimeDB modules are server-side applications that are deployed using the `spacetime` CLI tool.

 - [Rust](/docs/modules/rust) - [(Quickstart)](/docs/modules/rust/quickstart)
 - [C#](/docs/modules/c-sharp) - [(Quickstart)](/docs/modules/c-sharp/quickstart)

 ### Client-side SDKs

+SpacetimeDB clients are applications that connect to SpacetimeDB modules.
+The `spacetime` CLI tool supports automatically generating interface code that makes it easy to interact with a particular module.

 - [Rust](/docs/sdks/rust) - [(Quickstart)](/docs/sdks/rust/quickstart)
 - [C#](/docs/sdks/c-sharp) - [(Quickstart)](/docs/sdks/c-sharp/quickstart)